-With the help of a number of technical experts, DOE has prepared a Draft Environmental Assessment to determine what impacts the construction and operation of PIP-II might have on human health and the environment.
-The final document will include a statement of project purpose and need, a description of the proposed project and alternatives, a description of the current environment, and an analysis of potential impacts to the air, sound, water, soil, safety, traffic flow and other areas.
-The project team is presenting drafts of all these aspects in the Draft Environmental Assessment was available to the public via libraries and reading rooms as well as electronic media for a 30-day comment period.
+With the help of a number of technical experts, DOE prepared a Draft Environmental Assessment to determine what impacts the construction and operation of PIP-II might have on human health and the environment.
+The Draft Environmental Assessment included a statement of project purpose and need, a description of the proposed project and alternatives, a description of the current environment, and an analysis of potential impacts to the air, sound, water, soil, safety, traffic flow and other areas.
+The Draft Environmental Assessment was available to the public via libraries and reading rooms as well as electronic media for a 30-day comment period.
 DOE prepared a Final Environmental Assessment after receipt of public comments.

 The National Environmental Policy Act (NEPA) was signed into law in 1970.
 It sets forth protection of the environment as a U.S. policy and requires that all federal agencies consider the potential environmental impacts of proposed projects.
 NEPA establishes a framework to ensure that environmental factors receive appropriate consideration along with economic and technical factors in federal agency decision-making.
 Accordingly, DOE completed the NEPA process for the PIP-II project.